loredanacirstea/articles/articles/Quis custodiet ipsos custodes.md

 https://forms.gle/AUsZobjgHLcDxNak6

-Answer in the poll if you want to help create an Ethereum weekly with open-source, volunteer-lead projects and projects who want to collaborate with other projects.
+Answer in the poll if you want to help create an Ethereum weekly with open-source, volunteer-led projects and projects who want to collaborate with other projects.

-I am thinking of a video weekly of very short format, where in 5 minutes you can learn about 10 projects.
+I am thinking of a video weekly of a very short format, wherein 5 minutes you can learn about 10 projects.